-Breast reduction.
+Breast reduction, also known as breast mammoplasty.
 This procedure is often used in combination with a Wide Local Excision to treat breast cancer and allows a large amount of breast tissue to be excised whilst achieving a good cosmetic result.

 A mammoplasty is an operation that reduces the size of the breast.
 There are different types of mammoplasty that use different incisions and a variable amount of size reduction is achieved.

 There are a number of reasons to have a mammoplasty.
-Women may choose this operation to reduce their breasts if they are large and are causing discomfort.
+Women may choose this operation to reduce their breasts if they are large and causing discomfort, back and neck ache or skin rashes.
 A mammoplasty may also be combined with a cancer operation as a way of taking a large amount of breast tissue around a tumour whilst giving a good cosmetic result, this is called a Therapeutic or Adaptive Mammoplasty.
-Often both breasts will be operated on to get a symmetrical result but the opposite breast may be operated on at a later date especially when the procedure is done for cancer to avoid any delay to further treatment.